 - Start with a guitar neck that requires a refret

-- Pull the frets and strip the neck of it's finish
+- Pull the frets and strip the neck of finish

 - Scan and Plane the fretboard in the Plek machine